-- A proposal/statement only amounts to an offer if the person making it indicates that acceptance is invited and will conclude the agreement. - An offer must be an expression of willingness to contract on the terms stated, without further negotiation, as to the terms of the proposed contract.

-A statement of intention as to a future course of action is not an offer.
-For example, a statement along the lines of "I hope to be able to put in an offer to buy this house soon."
+- A proposal/statement only amounts to an offer if the person making it indicates that acceptance is invited and will conclude the agreement. - An offer must be an expression of willingness to contract on the terms stated, without further negotiation, as to the terms of the proposed contract. - A statement of intention as to a future course of action is not an offer.
+For example a statement along the lines of "I hope to be able to put in an offer to buy this house soon."

-No change to how agents and sales representatives conduct business
+No change in how property managers conduct business

 This rule is not intended to encourage clients to conduct business verbally.
-While an agent would be expected to "communicate each offer to the client as soon as practicable" a prudent agent would also request that the potential purchaser put their offer in writing.
+While a property manager would be expected to "communicate each rental offer to the client as soon as practicable" a prudent property manager would also request that the potential purchaser put their offer in writing.
 The sale would still occur through the Contract for Sale of Land (O&A) and the General Conditions.